 - B. Marijuana Businesses shall not have any odor of marijuana detectible beyond the area controlled by the business, whether that be a leased or owned area that is a portion or all of a recorded parcel of land.
 Odors shall be controlled by whatever best-practices exist. - C. Marijuana grown by any Marijuana Business shall be grown indoors only.
 A Medical Marijuana Caregiver shall not conduct any sale of the product on premises unless the business is also permitted as a Medical Marijuana Caregiver Retail Store. - 1.
-Medical Marijuana grown by Medical Marijuana Caregivers shall be limited to less than one thousand (1,000) square feet floor area per lot unless the business is also permitted as a Marijuana Cultivation Facility.
+Medical Marijuana grown by Medical Marijuana Caregivers shall be limited to less than one thousand (1,000) square feet floor area measured cumulatively per lot unless the business is also permitted as a Marijuana Cultivation Facility.
 A Medical Marijuana Caregiver or Medical Marijuana Caregiver (Home Occupation) in operation as of the effective date of this section shall be permitted to maintain the grow area in existence as of the effective date of this section. - D. Medical Marijuana Registered Caregiver and Medical Marijuana Registered Caregiver (Home Occupation), when required by state law to be licensed to manufacture, may only manufacture medical marijuana products in zoning districts where Marijuana Manufacturing Facilities are permitted. - E. Medical Marijuana Registered Caregiver (Home Occupation) shall at all times meet all permit and operational requirements for a home occupation and the additional license requirements for a Medical Marijuana Registered Caregiver (Home Occupation).
 See Section 526 Home Occupation 1 for limitations of Medical Marijuana Caregiver (Home Occupation).
+Medical Marijuana grown by Medical Marijuana Caregiver (Home Occupation) in basements and accessory structures shall be limited to less than one thousand (1,000) square feet floor area measured cumulatively per lot for all caregivers cultivating on the lot.